shadow7692/5-HT/content/docs/mantras.md

 > *"It's never about not falling off the horse, it's about getting back on the horse faster." - Vinh Giang*

+The following represent the current guidelines and limitations.
 1. Have 6-8 hours sleep every night.
 2. Obtain sunlight every day.
 3. Moderate use of social media.